-We have audited the Polywolf project released on May 2021 to discover issues and identify potential security vulnerabilities in Polywolf Project.
+We have audited the NamaFile project released on January 2023 to discover issues and identify potential security vulnerabilities in NamaFile Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with some low-risk issues.

-The Polywolf smart contract code issues do not pose a considerable risk.
+The issues found in the NamaFile smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
 The low-risk issue found is a floating pragma is set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.